-The golf majors are what punctuate the history of the sport, elevate players’ legacies and settle debates about which golfers are better than others in the all-time debates.
+The golf majors are what punctuate the history of the sport, elevate a player’s legacies and settle debates about which golfers are better than others in the all-time conversations.

-Before getting into each individual major, let’s take a look at how these epic showcases garnered their distinction as Grand Slam tournaments in the first place.
+Before getting into each of the individual golf majors, let’s take a look at how these epic showcases garnered their distinction as Grand Slam tournaments in the first place.

-It’s all about prestige, and golfers dream of nothing greater than to win a major someday.
-Winning one of the big four events guarantees golf immortality, regardless of how the rest of one’s career plays out.
+It’s all about prestige, and a golfer’s dream of winning a major tournament someday.
+Winning one of the four big events guarantees golf’s immortality, regardless of how the rest of a career plays out.

 There are other so-called “classic” tournaments that are held in high esteem around the sport.
 The European Tour’s BMW PGA Championship and the PGA Tour’s Players Championship are among them.
-Having said that, you never really hear about players celebrated in the same way for winning those.
+Having said that, you never really hear about players celebrated in the same way for winning those, compared to golf majors.

 Perhaps more than any other sport, consistency is most elusive in golf.
-For players to be able to stay laser-focused and be at their best for four weeks of the entire year is doubly difficult, which is why majors carry so much historic weight.
+For players to be able to stay laser-focused and be at their best for four days of the entire year is doubly difficult, which is why golf majors carry so much historic weight.

-For instance, Luke Donald was No. 1 in the Official World Golf Ranking for 56 weeks during his prime.
-He won many tournaments around the world but never got that major win.
+For instance, Luke Donald was No. 1 in the Official World Golf Ranking for 56 weeks from April 2011 to May 2012 during his prime.
+He won many tournaments around the world but never got that iconic major victory.

-Brooks Koepka has won the Phoenix Open twice and a couple other events on the PGA Tour, but at age 31, he’s also won four majors (two PGA Championships, two U.S. Opens).
-Koepka is already has a guaranteed spot in the World Golf Hall of Fame.
+Brooks Koepka has won the Phoenix Open twice and a couple other events on the PGA Tour, but at age 31, he’s already won four majors.
+Both of his two PGA Championships and two U.S. Opens have come with winning each tournament in back-to-back fashion.
+Koepka is already guaranteed a spot in the World Golf Hall of Fame.

 That’s the power of the majors in golf.